Designing and Evaluating AI Margin Notes in Document Reader Software: AI Margin Notes

 \subsection{Human and AI Involvement}

-Currently, commenting in document reader software is intended for text that is 100\% written by a human.
+Currently, commenting in document reader software is intended for text that is entirely written by a human.
 Specifically, the user must formulate their own ideas and type into a text box.
-At the other extreme, pressing a ``Summarize'' button in a document reader \cite{AdobeAcrobatAI} produces text that is 100\% written by the LLM and does not require any guidance from the human.
-However, there are techniques for producing text that require involvement from both the human and the LLM.
-For example, chat-based interfaces require the user to write a prompt so the LLM can produce relevant output text.
-Here, the user exerts control over what the output should be, and the LLM produces it \cite{ConstrainedGPT}.
+At the other extreme, pressing a ``Summarize'' button in a document reader \cite{AdobeAcrobatAI} produces text that is entirely written by the LLM without any guidance from the human.
+However, there are techniques that require involvement from both the human and the LLM.
+For example, a chat-based interface requires the user to provide a specific instruction to the LLM, such as ``summarize the text for someone in high school.''
+Here, the user forms goals and sub-tasks \cite{MetacognitiveDemandsPrompting2024} to exert some control over the output \cite{ConstrainedGPT}, and the LLM produces it.
 These roles can be reversed too, for example, the LLM could `prompt' the user to respond to practice reading comprehension questions \cite{wang2024chatprcs, liu2023student}.

-Based on these existing variations of human and AI involvement when interacting with LLMs, we believe that AI margin notes could also vary in how much human and AI involvement they require to produce the final comment text (\autoref{fig:involvement}).
-Techniques that require more human involvement likely require more cognitive engagement than those with more AI involvement, but this may be beneficial for reading comprehension \cite{bjork1994memory, bjork2011making, bjork1994institutional, tyler1979cognitive}, may discourage readers from taking verbatim notes \cite{bretzing1979processing}, and may even improve feelings of psychological ownership \cite{ConstrainedGPT, joshi2025interactiontechniquesencouragelonger}.
-However, frustrating cognitive engagement can discourage learners \cite{grund2024learning}, which may be mitigated by increasing AI involvement.
+AI margin notes can also vary in how much human and AI involvement they require to produce the final comment text (\autoref{fig:involvement}).
+Techniques that require more human involvement likely require more cognitive engagement than those with more AI involvement.
+This may be beneficial for reading comprehension \cite{bjork1994memory, bjork2011making, bjork1994institutional, tyler1979cognitive}, may discourage readers from taking verbatim notes \cite{bretzing1979processing}, and may even improve feelings of psychological ownership \cite{ConstrainedGPT, joshi2025interactiontechniquesencouragelonger}.
+However, too much cognitive engagement can frustrate and discourage learners \cite{grund2024learning}, which may be mitigated by increasing AI involvement.